yzhao062/combo/README.rst

 -----

-**combo** is a comprehensive Python model combination toolbox for fusing/aggregating/selecting multiple base ML estimators, under **supervised**, **unsupervised**, and **semi-supervised** scenarios.
+**combo** is a Python combination toolbox for fusing/aggregating/selecting ML models and scores, under **supervised**, **unsupervised**, and **semi-supervised** scenarios.
 It consists methods for various tasks, including **classification**, **clustering**, **anomaly detection**, and **raw score combination**.

-Model combination is an important task in
-`ensemble learning <https://en.wikipedia.org/wiki/Ensemble_learning>`_,
-but is often beyond the scope of ensemble learning.
-For instance, simple averaging the results of the same classifiers with multiple runs is deemed as a good way to eliminate the randomness in the classifier for a better stability.
+Model and score combination is an important subtask in `ensemble learning <https://en.wikipedia.org/wiki/Ensemble_learning>`_, but is often beyond the scope of ensemble learning.
+For instance, averaging the results of a single classifier with multiple runs is deemed as a good way of eliminating the randomness for a better stability.
 Model combination has been widely used in data science competitions and real-world tasks, such as Kaggle.
 See figure below for some popular combination approaches.